mtcurran/webarch-finalproject-trackstream/LEARNINGS.md

 Curl is used to modify the HTTP request, which allows it to transfer data with URL syntax and simulate a request from our code.

 ### x.)
 IP
 IP (Internet Protocol) is the protocol used to send packets between two addresses in the Internet and works under the network layer.
+Our deployed IP address on Heroku is http://trackstream.herokuapp.com/, which allows user across the internet to access our web app.